drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### spacing errors
 Recently (academic year '22-'23), I have seen a remarkable uptick in spacing errors in students' writing, usually in the form of not having any spacing after a period ending a sentence.
 While putting two spaces after a period (older preference) or one space after a period (newer preference in the age of ubiquitous word processing) has been a matter of debate, it's not correct to have NO space after a period ending a sentence.

-**Wrong** You should put a space after a period ending a sentence.You don't want the text crowded too closely.
+- **Wrong** You should put a space after a period ending a sentence.You don't want the text crowded too closely.
-**Right** You should put a space after a period ending a sentence.
+- **Right** You should put a space after a period ending a sentence.
 You don't want the text crowded too closely.

 Less common are spacing errors such as this:

-**Wrong** Smith also notes that "reading your writing aloud provides several benefits, including the opportunity to get closer to hearing how your writing sounds in a reader's head" (9 ).
+- **Wrong** Smith also notes that "reading your writing aloud provides several benefits, including the opportunity to get closer to hearing how your writing sounds in a reader's head" (9 ).
 (No space should be after the page number and before the closing parenthesis.
+- **Right** Smith also notes that "reading your writing aloud provides several benefits, including the opportunity to get closer to hearing how your writing sounds in a reader's head" (9).

 #### *study*
 If a source did a "study" of something, you have to unpack that for the reader.
 Of course, there's nothing wrong with using the word "study" to describe some scientific or social-scientific examination of a question and report of findings.
 But I want to make you aware that writers often fail to sufficiently understand what the particular study is all about and can unwittingly participate in creating misunderstandings.
 Just telling a reader something like *Smith studied undergraduate writers and found X (67)* is not in fact telling the reader much of value.
 Whenever you read or hear the word "study," you should ask questions about **who or what was studied exactly, how it was studied, what the sample size was, what the control group was, what the limitations on the findings were, where was the study published**, etc. Unpack those basics for your reader so you understand the importance of the study and why it helps you to explain or argue something.
 Just reporting the bottom-line finding is usually not enough.
 See [this article](https://greatergood.berkeley.edu/article/item/10_questions_to_ask_about_scientific_studies) for more advice and critical questions to answer.